aml4design/aml4design.github.io/index.md

 ## The Course

-**IOB4-T3 Machine Learning for Design** is a technology elective embedded in the 2nd year of the Bachelor of Industrial Design Engineering at the Delft University of Technology.
+**ID5515 Advanced Machine Learning for Design** is a technology elective embedded in the 2nd year of the Master of Industrial Design Engineering at the Delft University of Technology.

 The course provides students with the knowledge required to understand, design, and evaluate machine learning systems in the context of the design of intelligent products, services, and systems (iPSSs).